mixmaxhq/integration-testing-for-humans/README.md

   githubWebhookSecret: '...',
   // The full location (origin + path) of the middleware e.g. "https://example.com/humans".
   location: 'https://example.com/humans',
   // The name of the default test to run on staging before merging.
+Can contain HTML (e.g. a link
+  // to a fuller description of your test).
 Optional.
   defaultTest: 'Send an email',
   // The name of a branch.
 If specified, only PRs targeting this branch will be monitored by this
   // middleware.